dstanecki/dstanecki.github.io/_posts/2021-09-07-ad-homelab.markdown

 6) What organizational units are and how they are different from containers (Group Policy Objects can only be applied to organizational units.
 Examples of a GPO are password complexity enforcement and blocking certain software from being installed on machines)

 I also found this resource to be quite helpful: https://www.serveracademy.com/tutorials/active-directory-tutorial-for-beginners/

+As well as this article on Group Policy: https://www.quest.com/community/blogs/b/microsoft-platform-management/posts/group-policy-what-is-it-and-how-do-gpos-work